roynov01/HiVis/QuPath/README2.md

 ### Stardist parameters:
-* **StarDistPathModel** - path for Stardist model, such as he_heavy_augment.pb.
+* **StarDistPathModel** - Path for Stardist model, such as he_heavy_augment.pb.
 * **param_threshold** - Threshold for detection.
 All cells segmented by StarDist will have a detection probability associated with it, where higher values indicate more certain detections.
 Floating point, range is 0 to 1.
 Default 0.5
 * **normalize_low_pct** - Lower limit for normalization.
 Set to 0 to disable.
 * **normalize_high_pct** - Upper limit for normalization.
 Set to 100 to disable.
-* **param_tilesize** - size of tile in pixels for processing.
+* **param_tilesize** - Size of tile in pixels for processing.
 Must be a multiple of 16.
 Lower values may solve any memory-related errors, but can take longer to process.
 Default is 1024.
 * **PositiveNegativeNucClassifier** - OPTIONAL name of object classifier to filter nuclei prior to expansion.

 Expension parameters

-* **AnatomicalRegionsClassNames** - list of names of identities.
+* **AnatomicalRegionsClassNames** - List of names of identities.
-* **AnatomicalRegionsExpansionMicrons** - list of expansion amount for each of the identities.
+* **AnatomicalRegionsExpansionMicrons** - List of expansion amount for each of the identities.

 ## 4. Cell segmentation - based on multiple channels (fluorescence, using Cellpose or InstanSeg)